-Artists between the ages of 4 and 9 will learn a wide range of new techniques from this 12-week session of thoughtful art lessons, in which every major academic subject is incorporated into the creative process.
+Artists between the ages of 4 and 9 will learn a wide range of new techniques from this 12-week session of thoughtful art lessons, in which every major academic subject (science, history, math and literature!) is incorporated into the creative process.
 (Bonus: There's even the possibility of a sibling discount.)

 If Instagram isn’t already in your tween’s life, it will be soon enough.
 Help them up their photography game with a flexible four-week course that covers all the basics of composition and lighting, while encouraging creativity.

 Give your kid a well-rounded STEAM experience with this Green Kids box, which boasts four to six separate activities that spark the imagination, encourage exploration and provide hours of hands-on, screen-free fun.
 From science experiments to art and engineering projects, this one checks all the boxes, and chances are you’ll both be grateful to have it around on a rainy day.

 Best for Thrill-seekers

 Gift your young thrill-seeker tickets to a theme park—the adrenaline rush of the roller coaster rides won’t last forever, but the memories surely will.

 A badass mama with a black belt in mixed martial arts and a background in fitness instruction teaches this flexible four-week class for littles ages 3 to 7.
 If you’ve got a kid who’s bouncing off the walls, this gift will pay dividends for both parties.